Academic Technology Approval Scheme

 • Details of previous ATAS applications (if applicable)

 • The names and contact details of two referees.
-You must have known both of your referees for at least three years.
-At least one of these must be an academic from your country of origin
+You must have known both referees for at least three years.
+At least one must be an academic from your country of origin

 • How you will be funding your studies.

 The Foreign and Commonwealth Office website holds further details about the ATAS scheme.
-You are advised to read the checklist and guidance about applying for the ATAS certificate held on this website.
+Read through the guidance carefully.

 How long will it take to get my ATAS certificate?